 Now, there is a new breed of companies moving into the employee engagement arena… They ask ALL employees ALL the time!

 Still, employees are more disengaged than ever.
 They are not solving the problem either.

 Now, new research from the Santa Fe Institute in New Mexico, USA, and the Max-Planck Institute, Berlin, Germany, shows why the approach of asking ALL employees is the wrong approach.

 - Simple Questions Work Well for the “Wisdom of the Crowd”: “Wisdom of the Crowd” only works, when you are trying to answer simple questions; like What is the number? – Size? – Weight – or a question I once received: “When was Jeanne D’Arc born?”
 (I admit I was overwhelmed by the accuracy of the “Wisdom of the Crowd” back then!)

-- Complex Questions Are Better Solved by Small Groups: When the complexity of the question you want to solve increases, and the people you engage need to select the response that suits best from various options (where none of them are only WRONG or RIGHT), then smaller groups are much better to take the best decisions.
+- Complex Questions Are Better Solved by Small Groups: When the complexity of the question you want to solve increases, and the people you engage need to select the response that suits best from various options (where none of them are only WRONG or RIGHT), then smaller groups are much better to make the best decisions.

 I assume we all agree solving employee engagement is a complex problem?
-Otherwise it would have been solved long ago.
+Otherwise, it would have been solved long ago.

 Firstly, we need to get rid of the “Let’s ask ALL how they feel” engagement survey.